SVG Pottery: pottery drawings on the Web¶

 Some software tools are also being developed to assist archaeologists with simple, quick ways to publish their drawings on the Web.

-This documentation is maintained in a Mercurial repository at bitbucket.
+This documentation is maintained in a Git repository at Codeberg.

 If you want to cite this guide in your academic work, you can refer to the following paper, that was presented at the Computer Applications in Archaeology conference in 2012 [COSTA2014]: